Monday thru Sunday 9:30am to 5:00pm, last entry at 4pm.

 A highlight of Flamingo Gardens, the lush area showcases Caribbean Flamingos amidst their naturalistic environment of tropical vegetation and sparkling waterfalls.
 Children will delight in feeding the Flamingos!

 The Everglades Wildlife Sanctuary at Flamingo Gardens has one of the most successful otter breeding programs in the United States.
 Otters at Flamingo Gardens have produced over 34 offspring since the program started in 1989.
 These otters have been released into the wild or sent to other breeding programs at sanctuaries across the US.
-Come see Fast Eddie, Patches, Spanky and our newest addition, Bella, swim and play while they wait for their new habitat, scheduled to open in 2016.
+Come see Fast Eddie, Patches, Spanky and our newest addition, Bella, swim and play in their new habitat which opened in 2016.
 Read more about the new Otter Habitat...